jprknight/Office365FiddlerExtension/README.md

 This Fiddler Extension is an Office 365 / Microsoft 365 centric parser to efficiently troubleshoot Office 365 client application connectivity and functionality.

-## How To Use The Extension

-1. Reproduce an issue / behaviour from the computer where it is seen:
-* Use Fiddler Classic, FiddlerCap, or FiddlerAnywhere to collect a trace with <a href="https://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps" target="_blank">decrypt HTTPS traffic</a> enabled.
-* Use F12 Developer tools and save a HAR file from a browser session.
-* Use Network Log Export <a href="edge://net-export/" target="_blank">edge://net-export/</a>.
-Note, with this option you'll need the <a href="https://github.com/ericlaw1979/FiddlerImportNetlog/releases/latest" target="_blank">Fiddler Import Netlog</a> plugin, to have the "NetLog JSON" import option in Fiddler.

-3. Review the result: On your own computer install Fiddler Classic, install the extension and...
-* Open / double click the SAZ file, loaded sessions are automatically analysed.
-* Import the HTTP archive.
-Click The Office 365 menu item, click 'Analyse All Sessions'.
-* Import the JSON browser net trace.
-Click The Office 365 menu item, click 'Analyse All Sessions'.

 ## Deployment Script

 The best way to get the Office 365 Fiddler Extension is via the deployment script.
 Run the below in PowerShell on your computer: